Alanna Kennedy: Western New York Flash and Orlando Pride

-Melbourne City FC, 2017–18
+Melbourne City FC

 Kennedy joined Melbourne City on loan for the 2017–18 W-League season.
 During the 2017–2018 season, Kennedy was named to the Westfield W-League's "Team of the Decade", which was composed of the best XI players to ever play in the W-League, as voted for by the fans.

-Sydney FC, 2017–20
+Sydney FC

 After spending one season at Melbourne City, Kennedy signed with Sydney FC for the 2018–19 W-League season, returning to the club she had played at for four previous seasons.
 On 16 February 2019 Kennedy won her third W-league Championship title with a 4–2 win over Perth Glory in the grand final.
 She re-signed with Sydney FC for the 2019–20 season.
 The team returned to the grand final in 2020 but lost to Melbourne City 1–0.

-Tottenham Hotspur, 2020–21
+Tottenham Hotspur

-In August, having been unable to feature for Orlando Pride in 2020 due to COVID-19 related issues, Kennedy moved to English FA WSL club Tottenham Hotspur on a six-month loan ahead of the 2020–21 season, with an option to make the move permanent.
+In August 2020, having been unable to feature for Orlando Pride in 2020 due to COVID-19 related issues, Kennedy moved to English FA WSL club Tottenham Hotspur on a six-month loan ahead of the 2020–21 season, with an option to make the move permanent.

 On 12 November 2020, while on loan at Tottenham, Kennedy's NWSL playing rights were acquired by Racing Louisville FC in the 2020 NWSL Expansion Draft.
-Upon the expiration of her loan and NWSL contract in December 2020, Kennedy instead opted to remain in England and sign permanently with Tottenham until the end of the season.
+Upon the expiration of her loan and NWSL contract in December 2020, Kennedy opted to remain in England and sign permanently with Tottenham until the end of the season.

 Kennedy was released by Tottenham on 25 May 2021.

-Manchester City, 2021–
+Manchester City

 At the end of August 2021, Kennedy signed a two-year deal with Manchester City, joining national team-mate Hayley Raso.
+On 21 January 2025, Kennedy announced she was leaving the club after 3½ seasons.

+Angel City

+Kennedy signed a one-year deal, plus an option for an extra year, with Angel City FC in the NWSL on 21 January 2025.
+Kennedy made her debut with Angel City on 16 March, in the home-opener against San Diego Wave FC, which finished as a 1–1 draw.
+Kennedy recorded her first assist for Angel City on 9 May, setting up Christen Press' goal in a 2–0 victory against Utah Royals.
+Kennedy scored her first Angel City goal on 9 August, a stoppage-time equaliser to secure a 1–1 draw against San Diego Wave.
+Kennedy returned to the Women's Super League by signing with newly promoted London City Lionesses for the 2025–26 season.